-Updated November 2023 - Eligible Wildland Urban Interface (WUI): for the purpose of the FireSmart Community Funding and Supports program, the eligible WUI is the area in which risk assessment activities will be undertaken by the approved applicant and is defined as a maximum of one kilometer from the structure density class greater than 6.
+Eligible Wildland Urban Interface (WUI): for the purpose of the FireSmart Community Funding and Supports program, the eligible WUI is the area in which risk assessment activities will be undertaken by the approved applicant and is generally defined as a maximum of one kilometer from the structure density class greater than 6.

-Risk assessment activities are limited to the eligible WUI; local government land and First Nations land within the eligible WUI must be assessed, but risk assessments on Provincial Crown Land within the eligible WUI is voluntary (but eligible for funding).
+Risk assessment activities are generally limited to the eligible WUI; local government land and First Nations land within the eligible WUI must be assessed, but risk assessments on Provincial Crown Land within the eligible WUI is voluntary (but eligible for funding).
 For the purpose of the FireSmart Community Funding and Supports program, in cases where the eligible WUI is outside of the AOI, confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails), other land managers (e.g. Indigenous Services Canada, local government) and/or First Nations (where overlap on reserves and/or traditional territories may exist).

 In addition, risk assessment activities for Private Managed Forest Land (PMFL) are eligible for funding if located within the eligible WUI and only with the consent of the PMFL owner (which must be submitted at the time of application submission).
+Updated February 2024

-First Nations land: First Nation reserve land, land owned by a Treaty First Nation (as defined by the Interpretation Act), or land under the authority of an Indigenous National Government.
+First Nations land: First Nation reserve land, land owned by a Treaty First Nation (as defined by the Interpretation Act), land under the authority of an Indigenous National Government, or other land owned by a First Nation or Treaty First Nation.
+Updated February 2024